pallets/jinja/docs/templates.rst

     arguments to function calls and filters, or just to extend or include a template).

-42 / 42.23:
+42:
-    Integers and floating point numbers are created by just writing the number down.
-If a dot is present, the number is a float, otherwise an integer.
+    Integers numbers are created by just writing the number down.
+    If a dot is present, the number will be considered a float, otherwise an integer.
 Keep in mind that, in Python, ``42`` and ``42.0`` are different (``int`` and ``float``, respectively).

+42.23 / 42e2 / 42E2 / 1e0:
+    Floating point numbers are created by just writing the number down.
+Floating points can be written using the dot as a decimal mark, or they can be written in scientific notation in which case you can use lower case 'e' or upper case 'E' to indicate the exponent part.

 ['list', 'of', 'objects']:
     Everything between two brackets is a list.
 Lists are useful for storing